YogeshLamichhane/barahi/README.md

 # barahi
 A dark (black-green) gtk+ theme for linux.

-Simply download and extract the file to your theme folder of your linux system and enjoy!
+clone the repository to your system extract the file to your theme folder of your linux system and enjoy!